harshitag98/Python-Weather-Application/README.md

 I used OpenWeatherMap API to get the weather Info.

 OpenWeatherMap: https://openweathermap.org/
+You can also get your free API Key.
+Just go to the site, register for API services and get The API key.
+Then go to line 17 and add API Key next to '&APPID='.

 For Finding the Location of the device, We used IPInfo API to get location from our IP Address.

 IPInfo: https://ipinfo.io/
+Here Also you can get Free API key.
+Just go to this site and get your API key. put that in lines 50 and 51 next to 'token='.

 Then I made use of the gmplot Library to plot the received co-ordinates and plot it on the map.
 Map is provided by google API although I haven't used Google API.